davidsneighbour/kollitsch.dev/content/components/hugo-feeds/index.md

 `hugo-feeds` uses a cautious approach at configuring the output of the feeds.
 Where GoHugo's internal RSS template prints _all_ available pages without a configured limit, `hugo-feeds` will load only the 10 latest pages/posts, but you can configure at your pleasure.

-If either `rssLimit` or `services.rss.limit` is defined and NOT overridden by any other configuration then these values will be choosen for RSS.
+If either `rssLimit` or `services.rss.limit` is defined and NOT overridden by any other configuration then these values will be chosen for RSS.
 Limits for specific feed formats can be configured explicitly.

 ```toml
 [dnb]